 What This Means for Canadian Patients

 A new, simpler classification for osteoradionecrosis could help Canadian clinicians more consistently diagnose and stage the disease.
-This could lead to more standardized and effective treatment approaches for patients suffering from this debilitating condition.
+This could lead to more standardised and effective treatment approaches for patients suffering from this debilitating condition.

 Canadian Relevance